vanderbilt-redcap/fhir-services-module/README.md

 This module is a work in progress prototyping the following FHIR related features (with more to follow in the future):

-* Mapping REDCap fields to FHIR Resources & Elements
+* Mapping REDCap fields to FHIR Resources & Elements (limited, but expanding)
   * To map a field, complete the **FHIR Mapping** section when editing that field in the Online Designer.
   * For Resources that required fields to be associated with each other (like Observations), use the **Additional Elements** settings at the bottom of the **FHIR Mapping** section.
-  * Not all Resources or complex data structures can be mapped currently, but this module can always be expanded to support more scenarios as needed.
+  * Not all Resources or REDCap data structures can be mapped currently, but this module can be expanded to support more scenarios as needed.
+Support for some new scenarios can be added in a few hours, while other may take hundreds of hours depending on the specifics.
+Here are some technical details on what is and isn't currently supported:
+    * REDCap fields (that are not in events or repeating instances) can currently be mapped to a single instance of any FHIR Resource & element, including a single instance of any child Resources & elements referenced under a given top level Resource.
+We have partial support for mapping REDCap events & repeating instances, as well as repeating FHIR Resources & elements.
+There too many combinations of edge cases on either side to list, but we are doing one-off implementations of the most commonly used cases until we can invest the time to create more general solutions to cover additional cases automatically.
+Multiple instances of the same Resource & element path from the top level can only currently be mapped for Patient/telecom and top level Observations
+    * Observation/code is currently limited to LOINC codes
+    * Relationships between multiple top level resources (in a Bundle) are currently limited to associating Observations & Immunizations with a single Patient by setting the Patient ID *AS* their ID as well (like some of the FHIR examples).
+    * REDCap to FHIR mapping involves an almost infinite number of edge cases...
+Whether or not this feature will work for you in its current state is highly dependant on the details of your particular project's design.
+However, all evidence so far points to any imaginable mapping being feasible.
+We anticipate that at some point we will reach a critical mass of test cases and will be able to create generalized solutions that will cover the large majority of data that can be represented in both REDCap & FHIR.
+We already have plans for some of those generalized solutions, and are currently looking for partners to help justify, implement, and verify further work.
 * Behaving as a FHIR server and sending/receiving FHIR resources
   * The FHIR resource for the current record can be viewed or sent by going to the **Record Home Page**, clicking **Choose action for record**, and selecting the **View FHIR...**, **Validate FHIR...**, or **Send FHIR...** options.
   * The **Send FHIR...** option will send the current record to the **Remote FHIR Server URL** specified in the module configuration.